AcmeV/DL_acme/README.md

 # if you not choose ResNet and VGG, the model-version don't work
 python main.py --model=CNN --dataset=mnist --lr=0.01 --lr-decay=0 --model-version=11
 ```
-4. The current version of the code doesn't support applying NiN/GoogLeNet/ResNet/VGG/AlexNet to MNIST